azfar-imtiaz/PayPulse-Cloud/README.md

 ## Next Steps
 - Some IAM policies are currently AWS-managed - migrate them to Terraform-managed
 - Move SNS subscription management to Terraform
-    - I would like to define a flow where, whenever a new user installs the app and signs up using their Gmail account, there automatically get configured for push notifications.
+    - I would like to define a flow where, whenever a new user installs the app and signs up using their Gmail account, they automatically get configured for push notifications.
 Right now, this process has to be configured manually
 - Add CI/CD workflow
     - I would like to set up a flow where, whenever there any updates or additions to the lambda functions are pushed, it triggers a pipeline which tests the function, and then deploys it
     - GitHub Actions can be used for this